 Using a calligraphy pen will upgrade your gift tag from tacky to elegant—even more so if you write your names in cursive!
 The fancy penmanship won’t even break the bank.
-You can purchase a calligraphy pen for as cheap as six dollars at Michaels.
+You can purchase an inexpensive calligraphy pen at craft stores such as Michaels.

 If you want your presents to be especially posh, top them off with an initial instead.
 A gift tag bearing a single letter is more suitable for a smaller gift like a jewelry box.

-Paint a thin stripe at the edge of your tag, then tie matching-colored baker’s twine through a small hole on the opposite end.
+Paint a thin stripe at the edge of your tag, then tie color coordinated baker’s twine through a small hole on the opposite end.
 Make sure you are using watercolor paper when working with paint.
 Bristol smooth paper is a desirable alternative if you want to just stick to calligraphy.

 Finally, grab your decorative-edge scissors to cut scalloped or diamond edges on your paper tags for an extra pop of fun.
 Consider cutting initial-only tags into circles.
 A rectangular shape swallows a tag with only one letter.